-- Be alert to forces or situations that may cause material to pinch the top of the chain. - 2.
+- Be alert to forces or situations that may cause material to pinch the chain on the top of the bar. - 2.
 Do not cut more than one log at a time. - Do not twist the saw when withdrawing the bar from a plunge cut or underbuck cut because the chain can pinch.